Murghab

 Rangkul and Shorkul Alpine lakes

-If you still have time in Murhab you take a half-day excursion to Rang-Kul as well as neighboring Shor-Kul lakes.
-Those lakes are situated 45km from Murghab in heights of 3754m above sea level in the most east remote of Tajikistan.
-The lakes are surrounded by severe and mountain desert scenery.
+If you still have some time in Murhab, take a half-day excursion to Rang-Kul and the neighboring Shor-Kul lakes.
+Those lakes are situated 45 km from Murghab at the height of 3754 m above sea level in the most eastern part of Tajikistan.
+The lakes are surrounded by amazing mountain desert scenery.
 The lakes are fed by the melting glaciers.
-Further in the eastern part of the lake in 22km sits a Rangkul settlement.
-However, the village sometimes is inaccessible due to the security issues towards the border with China.
+Further east from the lakes, sits the Rangkul settlement.
+However, the village is sometimes inaccessible due to the security issues with the border of China.

 Shakhty Cave Drawings

-There is not much known about the people who created these ancient pieces of rock art.
-But, several archaeological studies show a close estimate.
+There is not much known about the people who created these ancient pieces of rock art but several archaeological studies have provided estimations.
 Despite often being referred to as Neolithic art, according to the studies of G. Kuhn, the themes and semi-figurative style is resembles in likeness to Paleolithic art.
-Furthermore, it is unlikely that these paintings could have been created before the first humans arrived in the Eastern Pamirs, believed to be somewhere between 8,000 and 5,000 B.C, the Shakhty Cave rock paintings are more likely to be from the Mesolithic era.
+Furthermore, it is unlikely that these paintings could have been created before the first humans arrived in the Eastern Pamirs, believed to be somewhere between 8 000 and 5 000 B.C, which means that the Shakhty Cave rock paintings are more likely from the Mesolithic era.

-You can see this impressive Mesolithic painting at Shakhty Cave just taking a day trip from Murghab.
-You can get there by heading towards Khorog, turn onto a remote gravel track.
-It eventually leads to the site of the Shakhty caves, located in a V-shaped valley surrounded by endless V-shaped valleys and an arid landscape with very few landmarks.
+You can see this impressive Mesolithic painting at Shakhty Cave by taking a day trip from Murghab.
+You can get there by heading towards Khorog, by turning away from the main road to a remote gravel track.
+It eventually leads to the site of the Shakhty caves, located in a V-shaped valley surrounded by endless other V-shaped valleys and an arid landscape with very few landmarks.

-From the Kyrgyzstan side, you get a shared taxi from Osh.
-Usually, taxi drivers try to leave early at 4-5 in the morning to overcome the road in the daylight.
-Traveling time depends on the road conditions may take to 14-16 hours.
-Sary-Tash is the last Kyrgyz village before crossing the borders.
+From the Kyrgyzstan side, you get a shared taxi from Osh to Murghab.
+Usually, taxi drivers try to leave very early at 4-5 in the morning to finish the trip during the daylight.
+Traveling time depends on the road conditions and may take up to 14-16 hours.
+Sary-Tash is the last Kyrgyz village in Alai Valley before crossing the border.
 The next village will be only after 400 km.
-It is best to get a meal here and stopover before the long and challenging road trip.
+It is best to get a meal there and stay for the night before the long and challenging road trip up to Pamir.

-From Murbag you can find a taxi from the Murbag bazaar.
-Overall transportation costs are high due to the remote location and difficulty importing fuel.
+In Murghab you can find taxis from the Murbag bazaar.
+In general, transportation costs are high due to the remoteness and difficulty of importing fuel.
+Best way to visit Murghab is as a part of a tour stopping there.